 To encourage solar installations on low income multi-unit affordable housing properties through the MASH Program, D.08-10-036 directed SCE, PG&E and SDG&E to file tariffs for an arrangement called Virtual Net Metering (VNM).
-These tariffs allow multifamily affordable building owners that participate in the MASH program to install a single solar PV generating system that covers the electrical load of the owner's common areas as well as the tenants' individual meters that are located within the residential complex.13 A
+These tariffs allow multifamily affordable building owners that participate in the MASH program to install a single solar PV generating system that covers the electrical load of the owner's common areas as well as the tenants' individual meters that are located within the residential complex.
+14 A

-12 D.11-07-031, pp. 52 and 53.
+13 D.11-07-031, pp. 52 and 53.

-13 D.11-07-031, Ordering Paragraph 1 at p.65, states that within 30 days of the effective date of the decision, SCE and SDG&E shall each file an advice letter to match PG&E's NEMVNMA tariff, and PG&E shall file an advice letter to remove the December 31, 2011 sunset date for the option to serve accounts located at multiple Customer Service Delivery Points from its NEMVNMA tariff.
-Via PG&E Advice Letters 3718-E and 3718-E-A, PG&E modified its Schedule NEMVNMA, Virtual Net Energy Metering (VNM) Service for Individually Metered Residential Units and Owners with Housing Receiving Incentives From the Multifamily Affordable Solar Housing (MASH) Program or the New Solar Homes Partnership Program residential complex is defined as all of the real property and apparatus employed in a single low-income housing enterprise on contiguous parcels of land, which may be divided by a dedicated street highway or public thoroughfare or railway, so long as they are otherwise contiguous and part of the same single low-income housing enterprise, they are all under the same ownership.
+14 D.11-07-031, Ordering Paragraph 1 at p.65, states that within 30 days of the effective date of the decision, SCE and SDG&E shall each file an advice letter to match PG&E's NEMVNMA tariff, and PG&E shall file an advice letter to remove the December 31, 2011 sunset date for the option to serve accounts located at multiple Customer Service Delivery Points from its NEMVNMA tariff.
+Via PG&E Advice Letters 3718-E and 3718-E-A, PG&E modified its Schedule NEMVNMA, Virtual Net Energy Metering (VNM) Service for Individually Metered Residential Units and Owners with Housing Receiving residential complex is defined as all of the real property and apparatus employed in a single low-income housing enterprise on contiguous parcels of land, which may be divided by a dedicated street highway or public thoroughfare or railway, so long as they are otherwise contiguous and part of the same single low-income housing enterprise, they are all under the same ownership.